jaredcnance/DotnetTestAbstractions/README.md

 ## Pre-Requisites

 Need a running SQL Server on localhost.
-You can do this
+You can do this by pulling the SQL Server docker container:

 ```
 docker run \